Seattle developer Dargey charged with fraud after collecting $150M from Asian investors

 But it was a scheme built on lies, according to documents released Tuesday that charge Dargey with federal crimes.

 The federal government charged Dargey, 43, with two counts of fraud and concealing information from the government.
 The former impoverished Tibetan monastery student, who initially appeared to have a remarkable rags-to-riches story, is set to plead guilty Wednesday morning in U.S. District Court in Seattle, according to a U.S. Attorney’s Office filing.

-The maximum penalty is 10 years in prison and he is not in custody.
+The maximum penalty is 10 years in prison.
+His attorney, Bob Mahler, said Dargey, who is not in custody, had agreed to a plea deal but declined to discuss the terms until after Wednesday’s hearing.

+“He deeply regrets any disappointment or harm that he may have caused (the investors), and he’s working very hard to make sure that they get the benefit of their investments,” Mahler said.

 The U.S. Attorney’s Office says much of the foreign investors’ money in the case actually went toward Dargey’s personal gain and to enrich himself and his associates, including $31,000 in jewelry and a $1.4 million home in Bellevue for a colleague from Asia.
 He drove a $212,000 Bentley and owned a $2.4 million home in Bellevue for his kids and wife, who is the sister of tennis star Andre Agassi.